data-engineering-community/data-engineering-wiki/Tools/Workflow Orchestrators/Mage.md

 | [Run](https://docs.mage.ai/design/core-abstractions#run)                   | Stores information about when it was started, its status, when it was completed, any runtime variables used in the execution of the pipeline or block, etc. |

 ## Advantages

 - **Hybrid GUI/Code Tool:** design-driven GUI for building and editing pipelines while still allowing the flexibility of code.
+- **Easy developer experience:** start developing locally with a single command or launch a dev environment in the cloud.
 - **Engineering best practices built-in:** each step in your pipeline is a standalone file containing modular code that’s reusable and testable with data validations.
 - **Interactive code**: Immediately see results from your code’s output with an interactive notebook UI.
 - **Data is a first-class citizen**: Each block of code in your pipeline produces data that can be versioned, partitioned, and cataloged for future use.
 - **Collaborate on cloud**: Develop collaboratively on cloud resources, version control with Git, and test pipelines without waiting for an available shared staging environment.
 - **Scaling made simple**: Transform very large datasets directly in your data warehouse or through a native integration with Spark.
+- **Observability**: Operationalize your pipelines with built-in monitoring, alerting, and observability through an intuitive UI.
+- **Rapidly growing community**: Mage has a vibrant community of over 2.5k data professionals as of 07/23.
 - **Data integration**: Use existing connectors or build your own with the Singer-spec for a free alternative to paid tools, like Fivetran.
 Full table and incremental via CDC (change data capture) support.
 - **Native integration with dbt**: preview dbt results, orchestrate dbt model runs, schedule dbt models to depend on non-dbt tasks (e.g. ETL/ELT pipelines).

 ## Disadvantages

 - **Requires frequent patches**: Frequent releases/version upgrades mean that some maintenance is required.
 - **Work in progress**: version 0.9.3 as of 07/23— this is not yet a v1 tool.
 - **No managed offering**: there is only a self-hosted option, currently.
-- **Compliance**: At this time, Mage only supports SOC-2 security standards— not HIPAA or GDPR.
+- **Compliance**: At this time, Mage only supports SOC-2 security standards.
 - **SLAs**: Since Mage is self-hosted, no support service-level agreements are available.

 ## Learning Resources

 - [~1.5 minute video](https://www.youtube.com/watch?v=hrsErfPDits)
 - [Live interactive demo](http://demo.mage.ai/)
 - [Documentation](https://docs.mage.ai/)